muschellij2/process_head_ct/index.md

 One of the common issues with DICOM data is that a large amount of protected health information (PHI) can be contained in the header.
-DICOM is a standard where individual fields in the header are to contain the same values across different scanners and sites, but only if that manufacturer and site are diligent to ascribing to the DICOM standard.
+DICOM is a standard where individual fields in the header contain the same values across different scanners and sites, but only if that manufacturer and site are diligent to ascribing to the DICOM standard.
-Though many DICOM header fields are consistent across neuroimaging studies, many fields may be required to obtain the full amount of data required for analysis.
+Though many DICOM header fields are consistent across neuroimaging studies, a collection of fields may be required to obtain the full amount of data required for analysis.
 Moreover, different scanning manufacturers can embed information in non-standard fields.
 The goal is to remove these fields if they contain PHI, but retain these fields if they embed relevant information of the scan for analysis.
-These fields then represent a challenge to a lossless anonymization if the data do not conform to a standard across scanning sites, manufacturers, or protocols.
+These fields then represent a challenge to anonymization without loss of crucial information if the data do not conform to a standard across scanning sites, manufacturers, or protocols.

 We will discuss reading in DICOM data and DICOM header fields in the next section.
-Though these steps can be crucial for extracting information from the data, many times the data must be shared or transferred before analysis.
+Though these steps can be crucial for extracting information from the data, many times the data must be transferred before analysis.
 Depending on the parties receiving the data, anonymization of the data must be done first.
 Aryanto, Oudkerk, and Ooijen (2015) provides a look at a multitude of options for DICOM anonymization and recommend the RSNA MIRC Clinical Trials Processor (CTP, <https://www.rsna.org/research/imaging-research-tools>) cross-platform Java software as well as the DICOM library (<https://www.dicomlibrary.com/>) upload service.
-We also recommend the [DicomCleaner](https://www.dclunie.com/pixelmed/software/webstart/DicomCleanerUsage.html) cross-platform Java program as it has fit many of our needs.
+We also recommend the [DicomCleaner](https://www.dclunie.com/pixelmed/software/webstart/DicomCleanerUsage.html) cross-platform Java program as it has similar functionality.
 Bespoke solutions can be generated using `dcm4che` (such as `dcm4che-deident`) and other DICOM reading tools (discussed below), but many of these tools have built-in capabilities that are difficult to add (such as removing